simgrid/simgrid/docs/source/ns3.rst

-The performance of a wifi network is controlled by 3 property that can be added to the an host connected to the wifi zone:
+The performance of a wifi network is controlled by 3 property that can be added to the a host connected to the wifi zone:

  * ``wifi_mcs`` (`Modulation and Coding Scheme <https://en.wikipedia.org/wiki/Link_adaptation>`_)
    Roughly speaking, it defines the speed at which the access point is